Welcome to my blog on housing, culture and design in the City of Toronto.

 Image of the Foundry Loft Conversion at 1100 Lansdowne Avenue, courtesy of Toronto Life Magazine

 Davenport Village Of Today

-Today's Davenport Village - located just north of the Wallace-Emerson and east of The Junction neighbourhoods - represent 3 dynamic locations with significant post-industrial re-development.
-Davenport Village - along with its sister 'hoods - carries a certain freshness, a hint of grit, and a lot of promise.
+Today’s Davenport Village represents 3 dynamic neighbourhoods with significant post-industrial re-development.
+Davenport Village – along with its sister ‘hoods – carries a certain freshness, a hint of grit, and a lot of promise.
 Although limited manufacturing still dots the surrounding area, and the Canadian Pacific Railway continues to operate a mainline intersecting these areas, many of the former industrial spaces in the area have been converted into more contemporary uses like art galleries, services, and coffee shops.
-The immediate vicinity, long home to a diverse community which over the past 40 years was predominantly Portuguese, Italian, and Latin American is, like many of Toronto's urban ecosystems undergoing rebirth into a new lifecycle, attracting a new generation of first and second generation Canadians who appreciate its great value and access to downtown.
+The immediate vicinity, long home to a diverse community which over the past 40 years was predominantly Portuguese, Italian, and Latin American is, like many of Toronto’s urban ecosystems undergoing rebirth into a new lifecycle, attracting a new generation of first and second generation Canadians who appreciate its great value and access to downtown.
 This area, like much of the central west-end, is a testament to how neighbourhoods are multi-faceted; history, culture, geography, and time all play a role in the formation of the layers that combine to promote an eclectic vibe while creating a rich community tapestry.

 Image courtesy of UrbanToronto, with thanks